Profile: Private First Class Manning

 Mr Lamo went to the authorities with the messages.

-During a sentencing hearing at his court martial in August 2013, a military psychiatrist testified that Pte Manning had struggled with his gender identity and wanted to become a woman.
+During a sentencing hearing at her court martial in August 2013, a military psychiatrist testified that Pte Manning had struggled with her gender identity and wanted to become a woman.

-He also said Pte Manning had felt abandoned by friends and family after his 2009 deployment to Iraq and that his relationship with his boyfriend had hit a rough patch.An apt location
+She also said Pte Manning had felt abandoned by friends and family after her 2009 deployment to Iraq and that a relationship with a boyfriend had hit a rough patch.An apt location

 In March 2011, the US Army charged Pte Manning with 22 counts relating to the unauthorised possession and distribution of more than 720,000 secret diplomatic and military documents.

-Among the files he passed to Wikileaks was video footage of an Apache helicopter killing 12 civilians in Baghdad in 2007.
+Among the files she passed to Wikileaks was video footage of an Apache helicopter killing 12 civilians in Baghdad in 2007.

 Wikileaks released tens of thousands of documents relating to the Afghan war.